 Mindfulness is about being in the moment, about truly focusing on the present.
 When we are mindful, we are aware of the sights and sounds around us, as well as the thoughts and feelings within us.
 While mindfulness practices have existed in various forms for thousands of years, it has only been in the last few decades that extensive research has been done, demonstrating that consistent mindfulness practices can provide benefit for people suffering from a variety of physical, as well as emotional, ailments.
 In addition, dedicated mindfulness practice by practitioners has been shown to increase compassion, improve clinical outcomes and reduce burnout.

-This certificate program will introduce you to the four primary therapeutic models of mindfulness: mindfulness based stress reduction, mindfulness based cognitive therapy, acceptance and commitment therapy and dialectical behaviour therapy.
+Held in-class in Kitchener, this certificate program will introduce you to the four primary therapeutic models of mindfulness: mindfulness based stress reduction, mindfulness based cognitive therapy, acceptance and commitment therapy and dialectical behaviour therapy.
 You’ll explore how these models can be used when working with clients in a variety of settings and be introduced to other mindfulness applications, such as self-compassion and establishing a personal mindfulness practice.
-You’ll also have an opportunity to experience mindfulness in a day-long silent retreat.

 Upon completion, participants will be able to incorporate a variety of mindfulness practices into their work, as well as use the principles of mindfulness for their own self-care and well-being.